n0jam/gcp-ctf-workshop/docs/hints.md

 Just by supplying any Google access token you will be able to access the endpoint!

-Once you obtained access and can read from the Kubernets API - what API resources can you query?
+Once you have obtained access and can read from the Kubernetes API - what API resources can you query?

 You can find out which permissions 'system:authenticated' has on this cluster with a request to this endpoint:
 #####
     curl -k -X POST -H "Content-Type: application/json" -d '{"apiVersion":"authorization.k8s.io/v1", "kind":"SelfSubjectRulesReview", "spec":{"namespace":"default"}}' -H "Authorization:Bearer $TOKEN" https://$IP/apis/authorization.k8s.io/v1/selfsubjectrulesreviews

 It looks like you have read access to some resources on the default namespace of the cluster.
+You can also query them by using the Kubernetes API:
+#####
+    curl -k -H "Authorization:Bearer <token>" https://<IP>/api/v1/namespaces/default/...

 #### Useful commands and tools:

 - `curl -k https://<IP>`
-- `curl -k -H "Authorization:Bearer <token>" https://<IP>/api/v1/...`
+- `curl -k -H "Authorization:Bearer <token>" https://<IP>/api/v1/namespaces/default/...`
 - [Google OAuth Playground](https://developers.google.com/oauthplayground/)
 - Learn more about this misconfiguration [here](https://orca.security/resources/blog/sys-all-google-kubernetes-engine-risk)